blog-1

 Common Interview Questions on Excel Macros:

-• What is a macro, and why is it useful in Excel?
+• What is a macros in excel, and why is it useful?

 This question tests your understanding of basic macro functionality.